Multi-scale Context-aware Network with Transformer for Gait Recognition: Conclusion

 \begin{IEEEbiography}[{ }]{Bo Yang} received the Master degree in School of mathematics and statistics form Wuhan University,Wuhan, China.
 He is currently the senior engineer of Wuhan FiberHome Digital Technology Co., Ltd. His research interests include computer vision and data mining. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Botao He} received the Ph.D. degree in School of Optical and Electronic Information from Huazhong University of Science and Technology (HUST), Wuhan, China.
-He is currently the deputy general manager of Wuhan FiberHome Digital Technology Co., Ltd. His research interests include computer vision and data mining. \end{IEEEbiography}
+He is currently the deputy general manager of CICT Mobile Communication Technology Company Ltd..
+His research interests include computer vision and data mining. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Wenyu Liu (SM'15)} received the B.S. degree in Computer Science from Tsinghua University, Beijing, China, in 1986, and the M.S. and Ph.D. degrees, both in Electronics and Information Engineering, from Huazhong University of Science and Technology (HUST), Wuhan, China, in 1991 and 2001, respectively.
 He is now a professor and associate dean of the School of Electronic Information and Communications, HUST.
 His current research areas include computer vision, multimedia, and machine learning. \end{IEEEbiography}